This weeks feature with Florida-native Hilary White brings a totally new dimension to Robot Wednesday’s Artist Submission series.

-When did you first get into illustration?
+When did you first get into painting & sculpture?

-What are some of your major influences?
+What or who are some of your major influences?

 If you could work or collaborate with any artist, who would it be?